 Enabling TCP On Existing Taxable Accounts

-All of these results assume that TCP is enabled before the taxable account is funded, meaning that the initial location can be optimized without the need to sell potentially appreciated assets.
-A Betterment customer with an existing taxable account who enables TCP should not expect the full incremental benefit we project here, to the extent that assets with built-in capital gains need to be sold to achieve the optimal location.
+TCP should be enabled before the taxable account is funded, meaning that the initial location can be optimized without the need to sell potentially appreciated assets.
+A Betterment customer with an existing taxable account who enables TCP should not expect the full incremental benefit, to the extent that assets with built-in capital gains need to be sold to achieve the optimal location.

 This is because TCP conservatively prioritizes avoiding a certain tax today, over potentially reducing tax in the future.
 However, the optimization is performed every time there is a deposit (or dividend) to any account.
 With future cash flows, the portfolio will move closer to whatever the optimal location is determined to be at the time of the deposit.

 Taxation of investment income is substantially different for those who qualify for a marginal tax bracket of 15% or below.
 To illustrate, we have modified the chart from Part II to apply to such low bracket taxpayers.

 |Ordinary Rate||N/A||Any security held for a year or less (STCG)|